 Advances in the treatment of HD over the past few decades have greatly increased the survival rate.
 According to the American Cancer Society, the relative survival rates for all people diagnosed with HD are as follows:

-- The one-year survival rate is about 92 percent.
+- The five-year survival rate is about 86 percent.

 The following are the five-year survival rates for the different stages: